To Alexandra House

 Professional Trainings & Collaborations

 Alexandra House offers a wide variety of trainings tailored for various professional groups.
 We charge a $150 flat fee for our professional trainings, however we will work with any agency or business unable to pay but with a desire to build their capacity to respond to and prevent domestic and sexual violence.
 Our staff will work with you to craft a training that meets your group's specific goals and timeframe.
+Request a training!

 - First Responders – Law enforcement, legal professionals, health care providers and social service workers are on the front line when it comes to recognizing and responding to domestic abuse.
 Our trainings provide critical knowledge on how to use your professional role to help victims of violence overcome many of the barriers they face when trying to be safe and/or escape an abusive relationship.
 Participating groups can become part of a coordinated community response to addressing and eliminating domestic violence.